bymayo/craft-dribbble/README.md

 {% endfor %}
 ```

-The objects property/values the `get` method outputs depends on the option you specify.
-The property/values for the above example can be found on 'Shots' http://developer.dribbble.com/v1/users/shots/
+The property/values the `get` method outputs depends on the option you specify.
+The property/values for the above example can be found under `Shots` (http://developer.dribbble.com/v1/users/shots)

 ## Options